Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 If you want to build more romantic connections with other people, try dating separately.
 It might be more emotionally challenging, but it’s also tremendously rewarding.
 You’ll have far more luck finding dates, particularly with experienced and skilled polyamorous people.
 When you free yourselves and your prospective partners from restrictive expectations, you’ll allow things to flourish naturally.
 You’ll also most likely treat other people, each other, and yourselves better.

-It’s also important to make sure you’re not using “dating separately” as a way to find a unicorn without seeming to be looking for one.
+It’s also important to make sure you’re not using “dating separately” as a way of looking for a unicorn without seeming to be looking for one.
 Presenting yourself as available for solo dating, only to spring your partner on your unsuspecting date with a view to getting them together too, is not ethical.

 Like the idea of both these relationship styles?
 Yes, you can be both polyamorous and a swinger!
 Plenty of people do both, or a mix of the two.
 There’s not even always a strict delineation.
 Polyam people can have casual sex, and swingers can have deep and romantic attachments.
 Non-monogamy is a spectrum and a world of options to choose from, not a set of rigid boxes into which you have to cram yourselves.